lparisot/spring-devops/src/main/ansible/README.md

 The docker image is the open source server docker.bintray.io/jfrog/artifactory-oss.

 The artifactory data will be stored in three volumes under /var/opt/jfrog/artifactory/ in data, logs and etc folders.

+The webserver will contains:
+* java, the open source JDK
+* an apache server waiting on port 80 and redirecting to port 8080
+* the application jar file running a tomcat server and the application on port 8080

+The application files will be stored under the centos account in /home/centos.

 ## Jenkins